olcf/NewUserQuickStart/Frontier/README.md

 ## User Guides Overview
 OLCF has users guides for its compute systems, data management tools and polices.
-They have examples that cover the basics that you need to know to run on out system.
+They have examples that cover the basics that you need to know to run on our system.
 Let's start with a hands-on to help you find and navigate those guides.

 ### Hands-on User Guide Cipher

 This exercise is designed to help you understand which user guides are available and how to navigate to them.
 Book ciphers use numbers or instructions representing the positions of words in a text to navigate to words that form secret messages.

-For example, if I told you (9,10,6,7,8) and pointed you at the paragraph above, you could form a sentence by finding the 9th, 10th, 6tth 7th and 8th word in that text.
+For example, if you were given (9,10,6,7,8) and pointed at the paragraph above, you could form a sentence by finding the 9th, 10th, 6th 7th and 8th word in that text.

-You will use the section headings in the left menu bar of the OLCF User guide at https://docs.olcf.ornl.gov plus the text counting clues given below each to navigate to words that allow you to decipher a tip that is helpful for new users.
+You will use the section headings in the left menu bar of the OLCF Userguide at https://docs.olcf.ornl.gov plus the text counting clues given below each to navigate to words that allow you to decipher a tip that is helpful for new users.

 Here are the rules: